 - Suspicious links that don’t lead to www.squarespace.com.
-Before you enter your login information or click on a link, double-check the URL by copying it into your address bar without pressing Enter.
+Before you click on a link, check the URL by copying it into your address bar without pressing Enter.
 Links in Squarespace emails preview as email.squarespace.com.

 - Emails that mimic our design.

 - Emails with .html attachments.

 Tip: Learn more about phishing emails at OnGuard Online.

 Scam phone calls

 We don't call our customers over the phone.
 Be aware of unsolicited phone calls from people pretending to be from Squarespace requesting private information.

 Official Squarespace email addresses

 If you're not sure if an email address belongs to us, compare it to this list of our official email addresses.

 - email@example.com (Squarespace Domains)